sakshisakshi04913/Delta-demo/README.md

 # Delta-demo
-This is a demo for git &amp; github
+This is a demo for Git &amp; Github.